 Learning continues from the womb to the tomb, and teachers are the torch-bearers in this journey.
 They influence young minds to achieve brilliance and help them realize their true potential.
 A good teacher shapes future citizens and inspires them to recognize their abilities.
 In a nutshell, all you teachers build the future.

 To carry out such an enormous responsibility, some teaching skills come in handy.
 But what are the essential teaching skills a new age teacher should have?
 We have it all sorted for all the future generations of teachers.
 A combination of these abilities is what makes a good teacher.
 Moreover, given below are some brilliant teaching skills for resumes.

-If you have chosen this career path to stimulate learning and touch lives, we have a list of teaching skills to develop:
+If you have chosen teaching career path to stimulate learning and touch lives, we have a list of teaching skills to develop:

 - Communication skills

 - The ability to teach

 Here is how you can flawlessly discharge your teaching responsibilities with these skills.